This page provides information on V-Ray IPR within 3ds Max.

 When the Renderer is V-Ray GPU, the IPR options appear under the Render settings rollout of the V-Ray tab.

-When the renderer is V-Ray, V-Ray Viewport IPR is accessible through the Shading menu of the Viewport
+V-Ray Viewport IPR is accessible through the Shading menu of the Viewport

 - To start IPR, click the Start interactive rendering button on the VFB toolbar.
 You can make changes to the scene while the rendering continues, and the changes are rendered automatically.